MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Payment Requested:**

    - Use to track the Payment status for ATM.
-In between th Payment request in ATM and Payment request in Finance portal.
+In between ATM and Finance portal.

-  -  Once completed payment in Finace Department and then request is moved to Receive in Lodging stage.
+  -  Once payment completed in Finace Department and then request is moved to Receive in Lodging stage.

      - *In The action field is following to,*